Introduction

 Given Reviews: Active Assignment

-In an active assignment in this step, you can access an overview of all provided feedback.
+In an active assignment, you can access an overview of all provided feedback.
 The reviews in this step display the feedback provided by the student.

 Students who have begun giving feedback on their peer’s submissions will reflected in this step.
 Clicking on the headers will change the order (ascending or descending) in which the students are shown.